tylertitsworth/5th-age-srd/Classes/Wizard.md

 ### Polysyllabic Verbalizations

-Rename each of your daily and recharge spells.
+Rename each of your full recovery and recharge spells.
 Think up the most over-the-top and extravagant names you can muster.
 Since these alternate spells are so lengthy, they take an additional quick action to cast.
 While the regular effects of the spells are the same as the more common versions, they have a small bonus effect appropriate to the situation.

 The bonus effect is determined by the GM, or by a collaboration between the GM and the player.
 It should add to the storytelling power of the situation.